karthiks-dev/karthiks-dev/README.md

-- 👋 Hi, I’m @becrazycoder
-- 👀 I’m interested in web and machine learning
-- 🌱 I’m currently learning Python
+👋 Hi, I'm Karthik.
+A Backend Engineer with 3+ years of experience.
+Working with Go and Python